Updated September 2017

 Following the 2011 revolution ‘costa’ tourism dropped in Tunisia, then took a dive after the March 2015 attack in Tunis and the deadly beach attack in July.

-A porous border with Libya and (to a lesser extent) an insecure part of northeast Algeria partly contribute to this insecurity.
+A porous border with Libya and (to a lesser extent) a dodgy part of northeast Algeria partly contribute to this insecurity.

 Price of fuel

 Unleaded petrol about 1.6 TD/litre; diesel 1.17 TD